starfish-the-tractor/tech-talk-per-month/README.md

 # tech-talk-per-month
-The every month tach talk for our team.
+The every month tech talk for our team.